A journey to Wenquan, one of Earth's highest road-accessible towns

 Wenquan is a high mountain town at an elevation of 5.100m (16,732ft) above the sea level located in the Qinghai province of China.
 It’s one of the highest towns accessible by car on Earth.

-The road to the town is asphalted.
+The road to the town is paved.
 It’s called Qinghai-Tibet Highway (part of the China National Highway 109).
 The town, also known as Wenchuan or Wenzhuan, is located in the Tanggula Mountains, a few kilometers north of the Tanggula Pass.
 The surrounding area is home to endangered animals, including snow leopards and panda.
-Although the town is listed in the Guinness Book of World Records as having the highest elevation of any city, are much higher villages around the world.
+The town is listed in the Guinness Book of World Records as the city with the highest elevation; however, there are villages around the world that are situated even higher.

 Pic: huan wang